SevenShepherd/SevenShepherd.github.io/_posts/2022-10-05-revelation-1-prologue.markdown

 > **No one born of God makes a practice of sinning**, for God's[a] seed abides in him; and **he cannot keep on sinning**, because he has been born of God. &mdash; 1Jn 3:9 English Standard Version

 True believers are saved by grace (Eph 2:8-9).
-A true believer may sin during his life, but he never makes a practice of sin.
+A true believer may mistakenly sin during his life, but he never makes a practice of sin.

 <!-- ; James 2:23-25). -->